 The right and wrong ways to use cleaning tools

 Handheld brushes and swabs left the board looking dirtier than it started.
 Brushes and swabs spread partially solvated flux around the components which then dried, leaving a white residue.
 None of the polyurethane foam swabs held-up well in this application.
 Foam swabs became flimsy when saturated with aggressive solvents and were easily torn.
-Another problem with handheld tools was that the solvent evaporated too quickly.
+Another problem with handheld tools is that the solvent evaporates too quickly.
 Best results were achieved when a final rinse was utilized (see Figure 2).
 The key is not to let the board dry out.
-When the board dries, the partially solvated flux dries leaving the white residue mentioned earlier.
-A slower evaporating solvent, like IPA, would avoid the evaporation issue but should be followed by a rinse (see more details on rinsing below).
+When the board dries, the partially solvated flux dries, leaving behind the aforementioned white residue.
+A slower evaporating solvent, like IPA, would help avoid the evaporation issue but should still be followed by a rinse (see more details on rinsing below).
 In addition, some solvent may travel under the component during scrubbing, but without the force of an aerosol spray, the likelihood that the residues under the component will be pushed out is slim.

 Figure 2: Board cleaned with a handheld brush.
 The components were wetted, and then the brush was wetted and used to scrub the contaminated area.
 The board in the first picture did not undergo a final rinse.
 The board in the second picture did (Note: all flux was not removed).

 Some solvent cleaners come with a brush that attaches directly to the spray head, and the solvent flows through the brush at a slow rate (see Figure 3).
-This is particularly common in defluxers available in Europe.
+This is particularly common with defluxers available in Europe.
 Brush attachments produced results that were a step above handheld tools, due to the benefit of a constant supply of virgin solvent.
-However, they did not produce the same level of cleanliness observed in aerosol only cleaning.
-The brush attachment allowed for scrubbing problem areas, which can be beneficial.
+However, brush attachments did not produce the same level of cleanliness observed in aerosol only cleaning.
+The brush attachment allows for scrubbing problem areas, which can be beneficial.
 However, the force of an aerosol through a straw attachment produced similar results.

 Brush attachments, like handheld tools, have the potential to introduce new contaminants.
-In addition, for a brush attachment to reach its full potential, a separate aerosol is required for cleaning under components and for the final rinse.
-Like handheld tools, without the force of an aerosol spray, some solvent may travel under the component during scrubbing; however, the likelihood that the residues under the component will be pushed out is slim.
+In addition, for a brush attachment to reach its full potential, a separate aerosol is required both for cleaning under components and for the final rinse.
+Like handheld tools, without the force from an aerosol spray, some solvent may travel under the component during scrubbing; however, the likelihood that the residues under the component will be pushed out is slim.
 Because the use of a brush attachment requires that the target area remain saturated, the target area remains in a solvent pool throughout the cleaning period.
 This increases the likelihood that residues may only be relocated on the board instead of being removed completely.
-A final rinse, then, was found to be especially important, to ensure that all of the residues were removed from the board (see Figures 4 and 5).
+A final rinse was found to be especially important for any applications utilizing the brush attachment in order to ensure that all residues were removed from the board (see Figure 3).

-There is a commercially available brush system that provides a separate brush mechanism for cleaning, which is continually fed by the aerosol can.
-No cleaning advantages to this system were observed compared to a brush attachment.
-A brush system or attachment is often used to reduce solvent usage, but this advantage is greatly decreased if a proper rinse is applied.
+There is also a commercially available brush system that provides a separate brush mechanism for cleaning, which is continually fed by the aerosol can.
+No cleaning advantages associated with this system were observed when compared to a brush attachment.
+A brush system or attachment is often used to reduce solvent usage, but this relative advantage is greatly decreased if a proper rinse is applied (see Figure 4).

-Figure 4: Board cleaned with brush attachment (no separate aerosol was used).
+Figure 3: Brush attachment and board cleaned with brush attachment (no separate aerosol was used).
 No pre-rinse or final rinse utilized.
 White residue shown around QFN B and QFP, respectively.